Matejejko/GUI-rice/README.md

 go more down ->  <br>
 - "show accent color on start and taskbar" -> on <br>
 - "show accent color on title bars and window borders" -> on

+#### wallpapers

+...
+I'm trying to make this really eazy but i believe i dont need to go into such a detail ... <br>
+ps i need a recomendation to upload the live wallpaper please do send recomendation as to where to uploade it. :3

+#### lockscreen

+settings -> personalization -> lockscreen<br>